What is disruptive innovation?

 Business school professor Clayton Christensen coined the term in 1995.
 His model involved companies starting out by targeting less profitable parts of the market ignored by incumbents.

 But people now use the phrase more broadly.
 And it’s common to hear talk of world-changing companies like Google, Tesla, Moderna and Netflix pioneering disruptive innovation.

 You can also see signs of it in other lesser-known companies we invest in, whether they’re using gene-editing technologies to create new cures or finding clever uses of AI to drive ecommerce.

 Find out more about future disruptors and some of the innovations they’re developing in the articles below.

 Baillie Gifford Disruption Week

-You can read and watch the sessions via the links above, or get access to the transcripts and recordings below.
+You can watch and read summaries of the sessions via the links above or access the recordings and their transcripts below.

 De-carbonising the Global Economy with Paulina McPadden

 Investment opportunities arising from the falling cost of renewables, new energy storage solutions and the need to reduce CO2.

 A convergence of technologies is letting biotech firms disrupt how drugs and vaccines are made.